vindimy/altcointip/README.md

 * _regex.keywords_: Regular expressions that are used to recognize commands like tipping, info, and withdrawing.
 Make sure that your tipping keywords are unique on Reddit, otherwise it will conflict with other tip bots.

 * _kw_: Here you can define keywords that can be used in place of amount.
-You can specify a float value, or a string of Python code that will be executed to determine the value.
+You can specify a float value, or a string of Python code that will be executed (from within `CtbAction::__init()__`) to determine the value.
 The string of Python code should return a float.

 * _logging_: Provide INFO-level and DEBUG-level filename to which ALTcointip bot will log its activity.
-On Unix/Linux, you can use _tail -f filename.log_ to monitor the log file.
+On Unix/Linux, you can use `tail -f filename.log` to monitor the log file.

 * _fiat_: Fiat (such as USD) parameters are defined here.
-At the very least, fiat.usd is required to be present and configured.
+At the very least, _fiat.usd_ is required.

 * _cc_: Each cryptocoin (such as Litecoin) parameters are defined here.
 At least one cryptocoin needs to be configured.
 A few cryptocoin configurations are provided (but disabled) for your convenience.
 Set _cc.COIN.enabled_ to _true_ to enable particular cryptocoin.